[Healthcare Sales Program Discontinued 2023]

-On April 24, more than 150 local and regional company representatives, students, faculty, and university leaders gathered at the Rogalski Center to highlight the rapid growth and strength of the SAU Business and Healthcare Sales program and thank those who helped give it a fast start.
+On April 24, more than 150 local and regional company representatives, students, faculty, and university leaders gathered at the Rogalski Center to highlight the rapid growth and strength of the SAU Business Sales program and thank those who helped give it a fast start.

 University leaders supported the curriculum and creation of a dedicated sales center which launched in Fall 2016.
 From the very beginning, local, regional and global company representatives served as guest speakers and challenged SAU students to hone their skills through internships.

 And, almost 100 percent of the sales program graduates have secured jobs with local, regional, and global companies including Deere & Company, HNI Corp., Cottingham and Butler, State Farm, and more.

 Those accolades caught the attention of some company representatives who were at the event but not fully aware of the depth of the SAU sales education and the opportunity it presents.

 Less than 14 hours after the event concluded, Joseph Kehoe, director of the SAU Sales Center, already received several thank you emails that included requests to meet and discuss new internship and partnership opportunities.